apryakhin/legion.stanford.edu/weft.md

 {% endhighlight %}

 The ugly looking *cde-exec* prefix is important.
-It ensures that the CDE package performs as expected.
-For more details, please see the CDE [user manual](http://www.pgbovine.net/cde/manual/).
+It ensures that the CDE package performs as expected. <strike>For more details, please see the CDE user manual.</strike> The CDE user manual link is dead.

 This shell file first compiles WEFT.
 Since the package contains a precompiled binary of WEFT, you should see the following output.